-As of March 31, 2023, the Company had two separate MSR financing facilities: (i) the Freddie Mac MSR Revolver, which is revolving credit facility for up to \$100.0 million that is secured by all Freddie Mac MSRs owned by Aurora; and (ii) the Fannie Mae MSR Revolving Facility, which is a revolving credit facility for up to \$150.0 million, that is secured by all Fannie Mae MSRs owned by Aurora.
+As of June 30, 2023, the Company had two separate MSR financing facilities: (i) the Freddie Mac MSR Revolver, which is revolving credit facility for up to \$100.0 million that is secured by all Freddie Mac MSRs owned by Aurora; and (ii) the Fannie Mae MSR Revolving Facility, which is a revolving credit facility for up to \$150.0 million, that is secured by all Fannie Mae MSRs owned by Aurora.
 Both financing facilities are available for MSRs as well as certain servicing related advances associated with MSRs.

 Freddie Mac MSR Revolver.
 In July 2018, the Company, Aurora and QRS V (collectively with Aurora and the Company, the "Borrowers") entered into a \$25.0 million revolving credit facility (the "Freddie Mac MSR Revolver") pursuant to which Aurora pledged all of its existing and future MSRs on loans owned or securitized by Freddie Mac.
 The term of the Freddie Mac MSR Revolver is 364 days with the Borrowers' option for two renewals for similar terms followed by a one-year term out feature with a 24-month amortization schedule.
 The Freddie Mac MSR Revolver was upsized to \$45.0 million in September 2018.
 The Company also has the ability to request up to an additional \$5.0 million of borrowings.
 On April 2, 2019, Aurora and QRS V entered into an amendment that increased the maximum amount of the Freddie Mac MSR Revolver to \$100.0 million.
-In June 2022, the Borrowers entered into an amendment to the Freddie Mac MSR Revolver to a additional 364 days with the option for one more renewal of 364 days.
+In July 2023, the Borrowers entered into an amendment to the Freddie Mac MSR Revolver that extended the revolving period for an additional 364 days with the option for one more renewal of 364 days.
 At the end of the revolving period, the outstanding amount will be converted to a one-year term loan.
-Amounts borrowed bear interest at an adjustable rate equal to a spread above one-month LIBOR.
-At March 31, 2023 and December 31, 2022, approximately \$66.5 million and \$68.5 million, respectively, was outstanding under the Freddie Mac MSR Revolver.
+Amounts borrowed bear interest at the effective federal funds rate plus 2.85%.
+At June 30, 2023 and December 31, 2022, approximately \$66.5 million and \$68.5 million, respectively, was outstanding under the Freddie Mac MSR Revolver.